 It was Benicassim, one of Europe’s most famous music festivals that attracts over 150,000 revellers at a time..

 In 2015, Mendieta was invited to play guitar with Los Planetas at the same festival.

 The Spanish indie band rose to prominence in the 1990s and are unashamed football fans.

-In their song ‘A Good Day‘ they sing the lyrics, “I put on the TV and there was a game, and Mendieta has scored a goal, really amazing,” so what a moment it was when the man himself joined the band on stage to perform the song in question.
+In their song ‘A Good Day‘ they sing, “I put on the TV and there was a game, and Mendieta has scored a goal, really amazing,” so what a moment it was when the man himself joined the band on stage to perform the song in question.

 This epic performance aside, you’ll usually find Mendieta behind the decks when on stage.